Works ✏️ Vancouver

 She went to the cobbler’s to buy him some shoes; / When she came back he was reading the news.

-I wonder what Madame Dupont would think about the stories I write.
+I also wonder what she would think about the stories I write.

 ✏️